thecodinglinguist/raspi-hc-sr04/README.md

 # raspi-hc-sr04

-RaspberryPi - Native Node.js extention to interact with an Ultrasonic Sensor.
+RaspberryPi - Native Node.js extension to interact with an Ultrasonic Sensor (HC-SR04).

 ## Fork